 Introduction

 anglemania is a feature selection package that extracts genes from multi-batch scRNA-seq experiments for downstream dataset integration.
 The goal is to select genes that carry high biological information and low technical noise between the batches.
 Those genes are extracted from gene pairs that have an invariant and extremely narrow or wide angle between their expression vectors.
 Conventionally, highly-variable genes (HVGs) or sometimes all genes are used for integration tasks (https://www.nature.com/articles/s41592-021-01336-8).
-While HVGs are a great and easy way to reduce the noise and dimensionality of the data, they are not optimal for integration tasks.
-HVGs are sensitive to batch effects because the variance is a function of both the technical and biological variance. anglemania improves conventional usage of HVGs for integration tasks, especially when the transcriptional difference between cell types or cell states is subtle (showcased here with de.facLoc set to 0.1 (= mild differences between “Groups”)).
+While HVGs are a great and easy way to reduce the noise ands dimensionality of the data, we hypothesize that there are better ways to select genes specifically for integration tasks.
+HVGs are sensitive to batch effects because the variance is a function of both the technical and biological variance. anglemania improves conventional usage of HVGs for integration tasks, especially when the transcriptional difference between cell types or cell states is subtle (showcased here with de.facLoc and de.facScale set to 0.1, which results in mild differences between “Groups”).
 The package can be used on top of SingleCellExperiment or Seurat objects.

 batch.facLoc <- 0.3